Cynthie-Abah/HNG-stage-1-task/README.md

 - Social media links
 - Hobbies
 - Dislikes

+The About page component displays key user information including:

+- Bio
+- Goals in this program
+- Areas of low confidence
+- Note to future self
+- Extra thoughts

+The contact page displays a contact form with well curated validations to match requirements. the components include:

+- Full name
+- Email
+- Subject
+- Message
+- Submit button
+- Error messages for each field in the form
+- Success message that shows after the form has been submitted

 Each element includes a `data-testid` attribute for automated testing, ensuring that all required components are easily discoverable and testable.